-Rarely have we struggled against more anxiety and stress and without adult models, our youth are especially in need.
+Rarely have we struggled against more anxiety and stress and without adult models, our youth are especially left abandoned in need.
 It’s the perfect time to respond with social strategies and emotional boosts that toss cheer and hope back into our day!
 It’s also time to hit pause periodically.
 Time to let busy worlds pass on for the sheer magical memories we can build when we focus more on what matters than in what merely demands more without purpose!
 But how?

 We all step on landmines with dark, disappointing, or dreadful blasts.
 Yet we can learn to walk beyond traps and with emotional grit.
 The other morning I awoke earlier than usual and sensed I’d slipped into an anxiety-filled crevice.
-Weighted down by a hopeless sensation that seemed to suck me into its worry, I felt trapped much like the victims I’d seen fall into quicksand in John Wayne movies.
+Weighted down by a hopeless sensation that seemed to suck me into its worry, I felt trapped much like the victims I’d seen as a kid, fall into suffocating quicksand in John Wayne movies.

 I’d been worried about a meeting I agreed to attend.
 More specifically I feared facing an acquaintance, who wanted a much closer friendship than I could offer.
 The more I tried to imagine the meeting, the more uncomfortable I felt.
 Concerned that any gestures of kindness may send the false message that I desired a deeper bond, I also dreaded the possibility of hurting this person’s feelings.
 Has it happened to you?

 In such dilemmas our brain’s dangerous cortisol chemical can disadvantage and even sink us.
 How so?
 Choices we make such as agreeing to a meeting we fear can trigger cortisol’s toxic chemical, and fuel panic or insomnia, as it did for me.